NathenSample/craftsman/README.md

 After you have cloned the repository you will have to update the `application.yml` with values appropriate to your configuration.
 An example file is provided.

-A Google GCP api key can be found by following [these](https://support.google.com/googleapi/answer/6158862?hl=en) steps.
+A Google GCP API key can be found by following [these](https://support.google.com/googleapi/answer/6158862?hl=en) steps.

 ## Installation and Running Locally